 If you are in the process of writing an application to Advance HE for any of the four categories of fellowship based on the 2011 UK PSF please do continue, as we will welcome applications in this format at any time before the end of December 2023.
 From 1 January 2024 Advance HE will only accept new fellowship applications based on the PSF 2023.

-New applicant guidance will be available on our website from 1 March 2023 and applications in this new format will open from Monday 3 April 2023 (12.00 BST).
+New applicant guidance is available on our website from 1 March 2023 and applications in this new format are open from Wednesday 12 April 2023.

 What impact will this have on our Advance HE accredited provision?

 We understand that our accredited member institutions will be considering the impact that any revision to the framework will have on their accredited provision.
 Following the launch of the revised PSF in January 2023, a transition period of two years until January 2025 will be in place to support institutions to make any changes in a structured, planned way and at a pace to suit them.
 Advance HE will work with its member institutions to develop appropriate support and plans for existing accredited schemes and for those organisations in the process of seeking accreditation.
 We will provide more information around this as the review progresses but please do contact our accreditation team if you have any specific queries at this stage

 No – your existing Fellowship status will not be affected by the PSF 2023.